jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

 #### Show variable type
 When estimating a Mixed Graphical Model, the assumed distribution of a variable can be displayed in multiple ways:

--`Dont' show`: Do not show the assumed distribution.
+- `Dont' show`: Do not show the assumed distribution.
--`Using node colors`: Change the color of the nodes based on their assumed distribution (TODO: colors scheme).
-TODO clashes with...
+- `Using node colors`: Change the color of the nodes based on their assumed distribution.
+Ignored if  `color nodes by` is set.
--`Using node shape`: Change the shape of the nodes based on their assumed distribution.
+- `Using node shape`: Change the shape of the nodes based on their assumed distribution.
 Gaussian nodes are circles, categorical nodes are squares, and Poisson nodes are triangles.

 ##References